seankndy/initubnt/README.md

 # initubnt
-Script to aid in new initial setup deployments of Ubiquiti Networks station radios.
+Script to aid in initial setup deployments of Ubiquiti Networks station radios.

+PHP w/ SSH2 extension required.
+See top of initubnt script for config options.